sdtemple/isweep/README.md

   - Remember where you put these
   - Put them in the same place
   - You need to cite these software

+## Computer Overview

+This repository contains a Python package and some Snakemake bioinformatics pipelines.
+- The package ---> src/
+- The pipelines ---> workflow/

+We have made README.md files in most subfolders.

+## Running the isweep procedure:

+Phase data w/ Beagle or Shapeit beforehand.

+1. Make pointers to large (phased) vcf files
+2. Edit yaml files in the different workflow directories
+3. nohup snakemake -s Snakefile-scan.smk -c1 --cluster "[options]" --jobs X --configfile *.yaml &
+4. Run ibdne scripts
+5. Make manhattan plot
+6. Checkout the roi.tsv table
+  - Edit it with locus names if you want
+7. nohup snakemake -s Snakefile-roi.smk -c1 --cluster "[options]" --jobs X --configfile *.yaml &
+  - Evaluate your analysis

+Refer to the README.md in "cd workflow/*"

 ## Other software